meshahid973/localitfy/README.md

 ### your local music, but prettier.

-A cute local music player for people who still keep songs on their PC.
+A cute desktop music player for people who still keep songs on their PC.

 <br />